Media accreditatie criteria

 5.1 Outside activities and second jobs

-Accredited media representatives are allowed to do commercial activities for teams, drivers and sponsors; under condition these activities will not damage the professional and neutral attitude in race reports.
-If a medium has been the main principal, the other jobs and activities cannot cover accreditation in the future, if no reports or photos are published in the medium.
+Accredited media representatives are allowed to do commercial activities for teams, drivers and sponsors; under the condition that these activities will not damage the professional and neutral attitude in race reports.
+If a medium has been the main principal, the other jobs and activities cannot cover accreditation in the future, if no reports or photos are published in the main medium.

 5.2 Photo tabards and jackets

 Photo tabards are strictly personal.
 Therefore it is not allowed to hand a photo tabard over to another person, no matter if this person has been officially accredited or not.
 For each photo tabard a deposit of € 20 has to be paid and a waiver of liability has to be signed.
 The forms are in Dutch and an English translation is available.
-It is the media representatives’ sole responsibility to inform himself about the media photo zones and Media Red Zones at Circuit Zandvoort.
+It is the media representatives’ sole responsibility to inform himself about the media photo zones and Media Red Zones at CM.com Circuit Zandvoort.
 A map of the Media Red Zones is available in the Media Centre.

 5.3 TV- and camera crews